Logiqx/wst-results/docs/events/guidance/README.md

 The Motion should already have been switched on when you collect it, and the red light will flash once every 10-12 seconds.

+Please check the red light is flashing every 10-12 seconds before going sailing, and periodically throughout the session.

 ### Backup Device